TRS responds to all public record requests in compliance with the Illinois Freedom of Information Act, 5 ILCS 140.

 Detailed information about TRS is available on the TRS website.
 The TRS website provides information that includes staff and board contact information, purpose, membership, key statutory provisions, benefits, funding, administrative structure and budget, comprehensive annual financial reports, member brochures and publications on a variety of topics of interest to TRS members, employer services, legislative matters, investments, board meeting notices, agendas and minutes, administrative review decisions, administrative rules, an online newsroom, and vendor information.
 For questions not answered on our website, please contact Dave Urbanek, Director of Communications, rather than submitting a FOIA request.

 The total TRS operating budget for fiscal year 2020 is $37,971,576, which represents less than 0.07 percent of the $53.3 billion market value of the total TRS fund on June 30, 2019.

 TRS has two office locations.
 The main offices are at 2815 West Washington, Springfield, Illinois.
 A regional office is at 4200 Commerce Court, Ste.
 101, Lisle, Illinois.
 The mailing address for both locations is P.O.
 Box 19253, Springfield, IL 62794-9253.

-At June 30, 2018, TRS had 188 full- and part-time staff.
+At June 30, 2019, TRS had 187 full-time employees.
 Following is a block diagram showing functional subdivisions of TRS administration.

-The System’s 13-member Board of Trustees includes the state superintendent of education, six trustees appointed by the governor, four trustees elected by contributing members, and two trustees elected by annuitants.
+The System’s 15-member Board of Trustees includes the state superintendent of education, seven trustees appointed by the governor, five trustees elected by contributing members and two trustees elected by annuitants.
 The board is responsible for the general administration of the System.
 An executive director appointed by the board is responsible for daily operations at TRS.